hvdwolf/wikiscripts/README.md

   - parse wikipedia or wikivoyage dumps and create a csv and/or gpx and/or osm and/or sql file based on externallinks table (optionally import "coordinates containing" articles into sqlite DB).
   - Clean csv files before further processing.

-The script writes (can write) csv, gpx, osm and sql output so you can use the output in multiple tools to create POI files.
+The script writes (can write) csv, gpx, osm and sql output so you can use the output in multiple tools to create POI files for a great number of open source, closed source or commercial apps.

 The current goal (my goal) of these scripts is to convert the created CSV files into MapFactor Navigator Free POI mca files to be used in Mapfactor Navigator Free.
 This convert step and program (diggerQT/digger_console) is not part of this repository and not part of this GPL-2 license.